-We remark that the solution for most nonlinear problems in electroelasticity, and certainly that involve stability and bifurcation analysis, necessarily require computational approaches.
+We remark that the solution for most nonlinear problems in electro-elasticity, and certainly that involves stability and bifurcation analysis, necessarily require computational approaches.
 In our tutorial, in order to highlight the basic concepts, we have restricted ourselves to examples that are amenable to analytical solutions.
-In order to explore the computational literature, we refer the reader to Vu et al. [163] who presented a finite element approach to simulate the nonlinear coupling behavior of electroactive polymers under electric stimulation.
-To investigate the influence of the free space on the electric field and on the deformation field, Vu and Steinmann [164] employed a coupled BEM-FEM approach to exploit the advantage of the finite element method in solving nonlinear problems in nonlinear electroelasticity.
-For dissipative electro-magneto-mechanics, Miehe et al. [165], based on incremental variational principles, presented a general framework for the macroscopic, continuum-based formulation and numerical implementation of dissipative functional materials with electro-magneto-mechanical couplings.
-For dissipative electro-mechanics, Zäh and Miehe [166] developed an approach for computational homogenization based on rigorous exploitation of rate-type and incremental variational principles.
-In finite magnetoelectro-elasticity, Miehe et al. [167, 168] outlined a variational-based framework for homogenization and multiscale stability analysis, which allows tracking of post-critical solution paths such as those related to pull-in instabilities.
-Polukhov et al. [169] investigated the computational stability analysis of electroactive polymer composites by implementing Bloch-Floquet wave analysis in the context of a finite element discretization, with a particular focus on the investigation of macroscopic loss of strong ellipticity and microscopic bifurcation-type instabilities.
+In order to explore the computational literature, we refer the reader to Vu et al. [188] who presented a finite element approach to simulate the nonlinear coupling behavior of electroactive polymers under electric stimulation.
+To investigate the influence of the free space on the electric field and on the deformation field, Vu and Steinmann [189] employed a coupled boundary element method-finite element method approach to exploit the advantage of the finite element method in solving nonlinear problems in nonlinear electro-elasticity.
+For dissipative electromagneto-mechanics, Miehe et al. [190], based on incremental variational principles, presented a general framework for the macroscopic, continuum-based formulation and numerical implementation of dissipative functional materials with electromagneto-mechanical couplings.
+For dissipative electromechanics, Z äh and Miehe [191] developed an approach for computational homogenization based on rigorous exploitation of ratetype and incremental variational principles.
+In finite magnetoelectro-elasticity, Miehe et al. [192,193] outlined a variationalbased framework for homogenization and multiscale stability analysis, which allows tracking of post-critical solution paths such as those related to pull-in instabilities.
+Polukhov et al. [194] investigated the computational stability analysis of electro-active polymer composites by implementing Bloch-Floquet wave analysis in the context of a finite element discretization, with a particular focus on the investigation of macroscopic loss of strong ellipticity and microscopic bifurcation-type instabilities.

 The confluence of stability and electromechanical effects plays a significant role in biological cells also-arguably an important subset of soft matter.
 Among other consequences of this, such an interaction between cells and electric fields involves changes in the shapes of the cells as well as formation of pores (i.e., electroporation).
-Aside from the classical works by Helfrich [170, 171], the following are some recent representative works on this topic which also contain citations to the vast literature on this subject [172-174].
+Aside from the classical works by Helfrich [195,196], the following are some recent representative works on this topic which also contains citations to the vast literature on this subject [197-199].